pavankumarsai18/Database_project/README.md

 # Apartment Search
-This is a website that helps students search for apartments nearby their university.
+This is a web application that helps students search for apartments nearby their university.
 The Database is not provided in this implementation.

 * [How to use](#how-to-use)
 * [All the web pages](#All-web-pages)